-Willows Run, situated in the heart of the Sammamish River Valley, is a fertile lowland area between the cities of Redmond, Woodinville, and Kirkland with views of Mt.
+Willows Run Golf Complex, situated in the heart of the Sammamish River Valley, is a fertile lowland area between the cities of Redmond, Woodinville, and Kirkland with views of Mt.
 Rainier to the south.
 Willows Run is a sanctuary in the midst of a well-developed region that represents the best of the Northwest—a natural retreat with easy access to the urban centers of Bellevue and Seattle.
 The river valley with its adjacent tree-lined neighborhoods is home to various agricultural uses, wineries, restaurants, playfields, business parks and the Microsoft campus just up the hill.

 Corp of engineers see the success of wildlife habitat creation on first 150 acres and agree to expansion to 36 holes.
-Second 18 holes designed by Ted Locke, well known golf architect from Vancouver, BC.
+Second 18 holes designed by Ted Locke, well known golf course architect from Vancouver, BC.

 Willows Run enters into agreement with King County to eventually irrigate with reclaimed water from the new Brightwater plant proposed for construction in Woodinville.